oopanuga/Seo-Pack/README.md

 ### Using SeoPack - Urls

-Configuring Url Policies - this is best done on application startup.
+Configuring Url Policies - this is best done on application startup
 ```c#
 UrlPolicyConfiguration.Configure().LowercasePolicy().WwwPolicy().NoTrailingSlashPolicy()
 ```

-Creating outbound urls.
+Creating SEO friendly outbound urls - returns absolute urls by default but has an overload to make it relative
 ```c#
 @Url.RouteSeoFriendlyUrl("Users", new { pageNumber = 1 })
 or